xHacka/xhacka.github.io/src/soc/kc7cyber/inside-encryptodera.md

 ## Before Reading

 This writeup doesn't contain detailed explanation of everything and assumes you're already familiar with KQL.
-My assumption is that you completed [Balloons Over Iowa](...) room, also answer queries are very self-explanatory. <br>
+My assumption is that you completed **Balloons Over Iowa** room, also answer queries are very self-explanatory.
 If you are looking for beginner friendly detailed writeup look into the post by [Shinigami42](https://medium.com/@Shinigami42): [KC7: Reflections on “Encryptodera” and Using It to Create a Professional Portfolio](https://medium.com/@Shinigami42/kc7-reflections-on-encryptodera-and-using-it-to-create-a-professional-portfolio-b833eae817a6)

 Challenge: [Inside Encryptodera](https://kc7cyber.com/challenges/145#)